dMedinaO/nonlinearModels/INSTALL.md

 - For acces to exec scripts, please visit [bin directory](./bin)

-- For see data set examples, you can acces to [testing directory](./testing)
+- For see data set examples, you can acces to [testing directory](./datasetsTesting)

 - For more details, please see [README](./README.md)

-- For see about projects, members and details of library and web service view please visit: [DMAKit_Web](http://pesb2.cl/dmakit/home/)

 ## NOTES